 Day 7: Mountain Pine Ridge Forest Reserve.
 We’ll have a full day to explore the cooler pine-dominated forests of this reserve, a short drive from our lodge.
 These forests are markedly different in climate and appearance to the lowland forests experienced around La Milpa.
 It is famed for its diversity of raptors, with roadside birding on the ridge top itself being the best place to search for King Vulture, Plumbeous and Swallow-tailed Kites, and Gray, Short-tailed and White Hawks.
 Rare raptor species there include Orange-breasted Falcon, Black-and-white and Black Hawk-Eagles.
 Raptors will not be the only things on the menu though, as other species we will be seeking include Azure-crowned Hummingbird, Golden-olive and Pale-billed Woodpeckers, Rufous-capped Warbler, Green and Brown Jays, Yellow-bellied Elaenia, Brown-crested Flycatcher, Cabanis’s Wren, Masked Tityra, Rusty and Olive Sparrows, Golden-hooded and Hepatic Tanagers, Yellow-backed and Yellow-tailed Orioles, Yellow-faced Grassquit, and Black-headed Siskin.
 Wintering boreal migrants could include Plumbeous Vireo, Yellow-throated, Grace’s and Magnolia Warblers.
 A second night will be spent within the comfortable surrounds of Mariposa Jungle Lodge.

-We will reach Belize City in the late afternoon, to take a farewell dinner, and reflect on what will have been an amazing week-long birding experience within a destination that is firmly ON the beaten track for good reason; by this time, you will all understand why, after observing and photographing an abundance of tropical species in this small and peaceful Central American nation.
+We will reach Belize City in the afternoon, and may take some time to bird the coast (time permitting).
+In the evening we will take a farewell dinner, and reflect on what will have been an amazing week-long birding experience within a destination that is firmly ON the beaten track for good reason; by this time, you will all understand why, after observing and photographing an abundance of tropical species in this small and peaceful Central American nation.

 Day 9: Departure from Belize City.
 An airport shuttle will be provided to transfer you out at whatever time you need to connect with your international flights out.